Admission Procedures

 Chemistry (L07) — Test: CHE

 Those students who receive a 5 on the AP test in Chemistry will receive 3 units each of Chem 103 and Chem 104.
 Those students who receive a 4 will receive 3 units of Chem 103.
 Receipt of these credits has no bearing on the fulfillment of chemistry requirements for pre-medicine or any science major and cannot be used to satisfy prerequisites for Organic Chemistry.
-All students who wish to pursue a Chemistry major must take Chem 111A and Chem 112A and the associated labs, Chem 151 and Chem 152.
-Students who wish to pursue another major or a pre-professional preparatory curriculum requiring general chemistry must take either Chem 105 and Chem 106 or Chem 111A and 112A (specific requirements defined by the major program) and the associated labs, Chem 151 and Chem 152.
+All students who receive a score of 4 or 5 on the AP exam should enroll in Chem 111A rather than Chem 105.
+Students who wish to pursue a Chemistry major must take Chem 111A and Chem 112A and the associated labs, Chem 151 and Chem 152.
+Please note that, in certain instances, students may substitute Chem 105/Chem 106 for Chem 111A/Chem 112A.
+Please consult the Department of Chemistry’s Director of Undergraduate Studies for details.
+Students who wish to pursue another major or a pre-professional preparatory curriculum requiring general chemistry must take either Chem 105 and Chem 106 or Chem 111A and Chem 112A (specific requirements are defined by the major program) and the associated labs, Chem 151 and Chem 152.
 Students who wish to exempt either the first or second semester of general chemistry, including the labs, must pass a placement exam administered by the Department of Chemistry during the first week of classes in the fall.

 Grade 3, 2, 1: No credit given.